 No applications are compulsory for tracking virus spread in Cambodia.

-Since the start of the pandemic, many tourist attractions and restaurants have remained shut due to the lack of travellers, but other local businesses have resumed operations.
-Temples like Angkor Wat are open, but the reduced number of tourists means many sites have been undergoing reconstruction.
+Since the start of the pandemic many tourist attractions and restaurants have remained shut due to the lack of travellers, but other local businesses have resumed operations.
+Temples like Angkor Wat are open, but the reduced number of tourists means many sites have been undergoing reconstruction during this period.
 All people in Cambodia are encouraged to wear masks outside and avoid gatherings of more than 20 people.

 Each country has different restrictions for travellers arriving from abroad.